uncetlab/unreal_aws_plugin_generator/README.md

 # Unreal AWS Plugin Generator
-This repo was created to help with generating the tedious parts of making unreal aws plugins.
+This repo was created to help with generating the tedious parts of unreal plugins.
 After compiling the aws c++ sdk, it is still a lot of repatitive work to correctly make the plugin structure for each of the modules.
 By automating this step, we can quickly make different types of plugins that use aws.
 Also, the sdk is huge so you should not just make one big plugin that links to all the compiled sdks as that would probably slow down the startup time of your game.

 To understand the structure of the generated files you need to have some knowledge of how plugins work in Unreal.
 I recommend reading this page from Epic Games https://docs.unrealengine.com/en-US/Programming/Plugins/index.html.